zolomada/priorit/README.md

 ## Roadmap

+- Project Setup

   - Create client

     - react project with routes and boilerplate pages

   - Create server

     - express project with routing, with placeholder 200 responses

   - Create database
     - database tables with relationships

 - Feature: Sign Up page

-  - Create POST /user/register endpoint
+  - Create POST /user/register endpoint to handle user registration
-  - Create sign up page with form
+  - Develop a sign up page with a form

 - Feature: Login page

-  - Create POST /user/login endpoint
+  - Create POST /user/login endpoint to handle user login
-  - Create sign up page with form
+  - Develop login page with a form

 - Feature: Goal Setting page

-  - Create POST / endpoint
+  - Create POST /goals endpoint to allow users set their goals
-  - Create goals edit page with form
+  - Develop page with a form to input quarterly goals
   - Store information in database

 - Feature: Goals List page
     <!-- Display is goals based on logged in user -->

-  - Create GET /user:id/goals endpoint ?
+  - Create GET /goals/:userId endpoint to fetch goals for a specific user
-  - Create goals list page
+  - Develop goals list page to display all goals for the current year

 - Feature: Home page
     <!-- Need help with the endpoint.
 Display is based on user logged in and the current quarter -->

-  - Create GET /goals/:id endpoint
+  - Create GET /home endpoint
-  - Create Home page
+  - Develop home page

 - Bug fixes